-Holyhead Breakwater Lighthouse was established at the end of the 1.5 mile long breakwater in 1873.
-The breakwater, the longest in Europe, was built between 1846 and 1873 using stone from the local quarry, now part of the Holyhead Breakwater Country Park.
+Holyhead Breakwater Lighthouse was established at the end of the 1.7 mile-long breakwater in 1873.
+The breakwater, the longest in Europe, was built between 1846 and 1873.

-The lighthouse contained a fog bell which was later added to with rockets working with guns fired from North Stack fog station.
+The lighthouse contained a fog bell which was later added to with rockets.
+This fog signal was later complemented with working with guns fired from the North Stack fog station.

-The lighthouse was automated in November 1961 and monitored from from the Trinity House Holyhead depot.
+The lighthouse was automated in November 1961 and monitored from the Trinity House Holyhead Depot.

 The breakwater has a promenade on its top course, accessible in good weather for walkers.
 Today the lighthouse is the responsibility of the Holyhead Port Authority.